kaynhelga9/64-bit-Ninja/README.md

 # 64-bit-Ninja
-## Discription:
+## Description:
 ### Simple 2D Game Using Pygame Module and Cx_Freeze to Convert it into an Executable.

 ## Details:

-#### RAR file: contains the Executable version of the game plus the libraries needed to operate. ( you only need this one if you only want to play the game )
+#### RAR file: contains the Executable version of the game and required libs. ( you only need this one if you only want to play the game )

 ### File Content:
 	game.py: the original Python script i wrote.